 - Subjects: browse all subjects to which LSE digital collections relate

-- Digital Objects: browse records that contain digital objects
+- Digital Objects: browse digital objects only

 Note that by default, a top-level description filter is applied to the browse page for collection descriptions.
 This filter limits the returned results to collection descriptions only.
-You can deselect the filter by clicking on the "x" next to "Only top-level descriptions".
+Users can deselect the filter by clicking on the "x" next to "Only top-level descriptions".

-For a more comprehensive guide on how to use the software behind our digital Library - called 'AtoM' - see AtoM documentation.
+For a more comprehensive guide on how to use the software behind our Digital Library - called 'AtoM' - see AtoM documentation.